BSc Forensic Science: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 BSc Forensic Science Eligibility Criteria and Admission Process 2026

-Knowing the eligibility is the first step to begin your BSc forensic science admission process.
+Knowing your eligibility is one of the most important steps in beginning your BSc forensic science admission process.

-The common BSc Forensic Science eligibility criteria is mentioned below:
+The common BSc Forensic Science eligibility criteria are tabulated below:

-• You must pass Class 12 with Science stream (PCM/B)
+• You must pass Class 12 with the Science stream (PCM/B)

 • 5% Relaxation for reserved classes.